MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    To make sure you're looking at relevant content, you can examine these terms more closely in either of two ways:

-   * <u>Find related phrases</u>.
-Expand the phrase by selecting the ">" (greater-than) sign to its left.
+   * <u>Find related keywords</u>.
+Expand the keyword by selecting the ">" (greater-than) sign to its left.
 This shows multiple-word phrases that included the keyword.
 For example, if you expand the keyword **lead**, you might see "qualified lead" or "lead generation."
-For each phrase, you can see the number of meetings (**Meeting count**) that contained it in its subject line, and the amount of time spent in those meetings (**Attendee meeting hours**).
+For each keyword, you can see the **Number of meetings** that contained it in its subject line, and the amount of time spent in those meetings (**Attendee meeting hours**).

-   * <u>View the metadata of actual meetings.</u> Click the phrase.
+   * <u>View the metadata of actual meetings.</u> Click the keyword.
 This opens a pane on the right side of the page that lists meetings whose subject lines contained this exact phrase, along with additional information such as number of attendees and whether the meeting is a recurring.
 If these meetings are relevant to the business process, you might want to consider this keyword for your business process.

-4. After you decide that a phrase is relevant, include it into the business-process definition by completing these two steps:
+4. After you decide that a keyword is relevant, include it into the business-process definition by completing these two steps:

    a.
-Hover your mouse over the phrase's row to see an unselected checkbox to the left of the phrase.
+Hover your mouse over the keyword's row to see an unselected checkbox to the left of the keyword.

    ![Unselected term](../images/wpa/tutorials/unchecked-box-2.png)